rmnavr/wmvl/README.md

 <img src="https://github.com/rmnavr/wmvl/blob/main/docs/nb_header.png?raw=true" alt="Notebook header" />
 </p>

-Then write some WM code into `_WMVimLink_tmp.txt` and save it.
-You'll see that at next check cycle (occuring once every 3 seconds)
+Then write some WM code into `_WMVimLink_tmp.txt` and save it (in the example image above — code was `Print @ 3`).

+You'll see that at next check cycle (occuring once every 3 seconds) `_WMVimLink.nb` will:
-`_WMVimLink.nb` will pull code from `_WMVimLink_tmp.txt`, delete all previous cells and create new cell with code from exchange file.

-Imported cells have bluish coloring and symbol «↑» on the left.
+1. Delete all previously imported cells — the ones that have bluish coloring and symbol «↑» on the left.
+   WMVL won't delete user-created cells (which is nice).
+2. Pull code from `_WMVimLink_tmp.txt`, place it in newly created import-cell, and run the code

 # Vim plugin